MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/release-notes/winui3-project-reunion-0.5-preview.md

 WinUI 3 API reference documentation is available here: [WinUI 3 API Reference](/windows/winui/api)

 If you created a project using WinUI 3 Preview 4, you can upgrade your project to use Project Reunion 0.5 Preview.
-See the [WinUI GitHub repository](https://aka.ms/winui3/upgrade-instructions) for detailed instructions.

 ### WebView2
 To use WebView2 with this WinUI 3 preview, please download the Evergreen Bootstrapper or Evergreen Standalone Installer found on [this page](https://developer.microsoft.com/microsoft-edge/webview2/) if you don't already have the WebView2 Runtime installed.